Approximable triangulated categories: More about finite --linear functors and

 \xpl{X29.102345} In the statement of Theorem~\ref{T29.27}, the \emph{locally finite} functors $\big[\ct^c\big]\op\la\Mod R$ are those functors $H$ such that \be \item $H\big(A[i]\big)$ is a finite $R$--module for every $i\in\zz$ and every $A\in\ct^c$. \item For fixed $A\in\ct^c$ we have $H\big(A[i]\big)=0$ if $i\ll0$. {\value{enumi}} \ee while the locally finite functors $H:\ct^b_c\la\Mod R$ are those satisfying \be {\value{enumiv}} \item $H\big(A[i]\big)$ is a finite $R$--module for every $i\in\zz$ and every $A\in\ct^b_c$. \item For fixed $A\in\ct^b_c$ we have $H\big(A[i]\big)=0$ if $i\ll0$. {\value{enumi}} \ee The careful reader will observe that these definitions \emph{aren't} dual.
 The finiteness of $H\big(A[i]\big)$ for every $A$ and every $i$ is, of course, obviously self-dual.
 But the vanishing isn't.
 We might be tempted to unify the definitions into \be {\value{enumiv}} \item Let $\cs$ be a triangulated category.
 A homological functor $H:\cs\la\Mod R$ is locally finite if $H\big(A[i]\big)$ is a finite $R$--module for every $i\in\zz$ and every $A\in\cs$, and for fixed $A$ it vanishes when $i\ll0$. {\value{enumi}} \ee But this definition is wrong for $\big[\ct^c\big]\op$, because its suspension functor is the negative of that of $\ct^c$.

 The way to unify the two definitions is to think of them as continuity with respect to a metric.
 This might become a little clearer in the next section. \expl

 \rmk{R29.973285} From what we have said already it's clear that the statement about $\cy$ in Theorem~\ref{T29.1} is a special case of Theorem~\ref{T29.27}(i).
-To deduce from Theorem~\ref{T29.27}(ii), the assertion of Theorem~\ref{T29.1} about the functor $\wt\cy$, we need to know that the category $\dcoh(X)$ contains an object $G'$ with $\Dqc(X)=\ogen {G'}_N^{(-\infty,\infty)}$.
+To deduce the assertion of Theorem~\ref{T29.1} about the functor $\wt\cy$, from Theorem~\ref{T29.27}(ii), we need to know that the category $\dcoh(X)$ contains an object $G'$ with $\Dqc(X)=\ogen {G'}_N^{(-\infty,\infty)}$.
 This is proved in \cite[Theorem~2.3]{Neeman17}. \ermk